lubebe23/TemperatureConversionC-/README.md

 # TemperatureConversionC#
+This is a simple program I created in C to allow a user to convert between Celsius and Farenheit

  *              This program asks the user to choose a temperature conversion
  *              calculator, either Celcius to Fahrenheit or Fahrenheit to Celcius,